ieris19/ierislib/GIT.md

 Some of these guidelines are not strictly enforced, but it is strongly encouraged to follow them as tightly as possible.

+These guidelines are not set in stone, and they are subject to change.
+If you have any suggestions, please open an issue or a pull request.
+After all, the goal of this document is to help the project and improve the development experience.

 ## General Considerations

 The chosen tool for version control in for this project is Git.
-For more information please refer to the [official website](https://git-scm.com).
+For more information, please refer to the [official website](https://git-scm.com).

 Additionally, the repository is hosted on [GitHub](https://github.com/Ieris19/IerisLib), where the "origin" remote is located.
 Further references to origin will refer